-Followed eternally by the freezing cold of the Everwinter, the Beastclaw ogors roam the Mortal Realms in great nomadic armies.
-Everything in their path is smashed into oblivion as the ogors feast on the flesh and blood of their victims before moving on, the ruin in their wake devoured by the freezing supernatural blizzards that follow them.
-Beastclaw Raiders are represented by mounted Ogre Kingdom models.
+Obsessed with eating and fighting, the Mawtribes of the ogor race roam the Mortal Realms in great nomadic armies.
+Everything in their path is smashed into oblivion as the ogors feast on the flesh and blood of their victims before moving on, leaving naught but ruin in their wake.

 And the, uh... the names...?